xbeat/Machine-Learning/README.md

 Introduction to Self-Tuning in Python

 Self-tuning is an advanced technique in machine learning and optimization where algorithms automatically adjust their parameters or hyperparameters to improve performance.
 This process is crucial for creating adaptive systems that can handle varying data distributions and evolving environments.
 In Python, we can implement self-tuning algorithms using various libraries and custom code.

+## Exploring the Input Gate in LSTM Networks with Python

+Introduction to LSTM Networks and the Input Gate

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network designed to handle long-term dependencies in sequential data.
+The input gate is a crucial component of LSTM cells, responsible for controlling the flow of new information into the cell state.
+This gate determines which information from the input should be stored and which should be ignored.

 ## Data Wrangling with Pandas in Python